 The ebbs and flows of Serbia do not only come from its social change since troubled times.
 A country that is 75% mountainous, it is scattered with rolling green, protected nature parks, canyons, rivers and lakes.

 I spent a week exploring almost the full stretch of the country west of its Capital, Belgrade – from the coastline of Novi Sad to the valleys of Valjevo, mountainous Zlatibor and the expanse of Tara National Park to the colossal, snaking Uvac Gorge.

-If there is one thing that Serbia is not necessarily known for, it’s an abundance of untouched and undiscovered nature.
-Moving through Serbia is to move with the earthly setting that has been bestowed upon it, to be active in order to explore its multi-layers of landscape.
+If there is one thing that Serbia is not necessarily known for, it’s an abundance of pristine nature that hasn’t been ruined by modern structure or capitalist gain.
+Moving through Serbia is to move with the earthly setting it bestows and to be active in order to enjoy its multi-layers of the landscape.

 For when you strip away a complex culture and politics, the beauty of the landscape and nature in Serbia is the one thing here that has not ever changed.